MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/classify.md

 ---
 title: Classify workloads for a migration
-description: Learn how to classify your workloads during a pre-migration assessment by using the Cloud Adoption Framework.
+description: Learn how to classify your workloads based on the data sensitivity during a pre-migration assessment by using the Cloud Adoption Framework.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 04/15/2024